-Growing tomatoes without stakes or cages allows for an abundant harvest: one plant will give you a production equivalent to three staked tomatoes.
+Growing tomatoes without stakes or cages allows for an abundant harvest: one plant will produce as much as three staked tomatoes.

 Without any of the hassle, too!